neverhood311/Stop-motion-OBJ/Manual_Test_Instructions.md

     - **CHECK**: on frame 1, the sequence should show a 1.
 On frame 2, the sequence should show a 3.
 On frame 3, the sequence should show a 5.
 1. Now change the `Speed` back to 1.0 and change the `Start Frame` to 2 (`Mode` should still be set to Extend).
     - **CHECK**: on frames 1 and 2, the sequence should show a 1.
 On frame 12, the sequence should show an 11.
 On frame 13, the sequence should show a 12.
+1. Set the `Start Frame` back to 1.
 1. In Object Settings > Advanced > Shading, click `Smooth`.
     - **CHECK**: step through all frames and make sure that the meshes have smoothed faces
 1. Now change the Shading to `Flat`.